yourbasic/int/README.md

         fmt.Println(url, "has not yet been added to our blacklist.")
     }

-*From [godoc.org/github.com/yourbasic/bit][bloomdoc].*
+*Example from [godoc.org/github.com/yourbasic/bit][bloomdoc].*

 ### Implementation

+This example from [Wikipedia][wikibloom] depicts a Bloom filter that consists of 18 bits and uses 3 hash functions.

 ![Bloom filter](res/bloom.png)

-*An example of a Bloom filter that  consists of 18 bits and uses 3 hash functions.
 The colored arrows point to the bits that the elements of the set {x, y, z} are mapped to.
-The element w is not in the set, because it hashes to a bit position containing 0.*
+The element w is not in the set, because it hashes to a bit position containing 0.

 #### Stefan Nilsson — [korthaj][korthaj]